openmpf/openmpf-docker/CLI_RUNNER.md

 If you start a job by running `docker exec` and don't include the `-t` or the `--tty` option, ctrl-c causes `docker exec` to exit, but the program started by `docker exec` will still be running in the container.

+### Appendix: Technical Information ###
+The CLI runner behaves like a typical command line program, but the jobs are actually executed by a server process.
+Some components load large model files.
+When running short jobs, loading the model can take longer than the job itself.
+A server process is used so that a single component instance can be re-used across multiple runs.
+When a job is received, it is either assigned to an idle ExecutorProcess or a new ExecutorProcess is created.
+There is no queueing and no limit to the number of ExecutorProcesses that may be created.
+A user can limit the number of ExecutorProcesses by waiting for existing jobs to complete before submitting more.

+### Parts ###
+1. Client - The program that the user starts.
+It connects to the socket that ComponentServer is listening on to submit a job.
+2. ComponentServer - Listens on a Unix socket for new jobs and forwards the job request to an ExecutorProcess.
+If there are no idle processes when a job is received, a new ExecutorProcess is created.
+3. ExecutorProcess - Child process of ComponentServer that actually runs the jobs.

+#### Protocol ####
+1. Either:
+    - The ComponentServer was started manually by using the `-d` or `--daemon` command line argument.
+ComponentServer will never exit due to idle, but ExecutorProcesses will unless disabled.
+    - The client was started while server not running.
+Client will start a new process to run ComponentServer before running the job.
+In this case both ComponentServer and ExecutorProcesses will use the `COMPONENT_SERVER_IDLE_TIMEOUT` environment variable to determine idle timeout behavior.
+2. ComponentServer listens to a Unix socket with address `b'\x00mpf_cli_runner.sock'`.
+3. Client connects to Unix socket with address `b'\x00mpf_cli_runner.sock'`.
+4. ComponentServer accepts the connection and creates the `client_sock` socket.
+5. ComponentServer looks for an idle ExecutorProcess.
+If there are no idle ExecutorProcesses a new one will be created.
+During the creation of an ExecutorProcess a pair of unnamed Unix sockets are created using `socketpair`.
+They are used for communication between ComponentServer and ExecutorProcess.
+6. ComponentServer sends `client_sock` to ExecutorProcess using the unnamed socket pair.
+All further interaction with `client_sock` is handled by the ExecutorProcess.
+7. The ExecutorProcess begins reading from `client_sock` to receive the job request.
+8. Using the Unix socket connected to `b'\x00mpf_cli_runner.sock'`, the client sends the following
+   messages:
+    - 1 byte of regular data and ancillary data containing the file descriptors for the client's standard in, standard out, and standard error in that order.
+When sending ancillary data at least one byte of regular data must be sent.
+The byte of regular data is ignored.
+    - The client's command line arguments as a list of strings encoded using pickle.
+    - The client's current working directory as a string encoded using pickle.
+    - The client's environment variables that started with `MPF_PROP_` as dictionary with string keys and values encoded using pickle.
+9. ExecutorProcess executes the job.
+10. ExecutorProcess writes JSON output to configured location.
+11. ExecutorProcess sends a byte to `client_sock`.
+The byte is the exit code that the client should exit with.
+It is unsigned because Linux exit codes are required to be in the range 0-255.
+12. ExecutorProcess sends one byte to ComponentServer to inform ComponentServer that it is done running the job and is now idle.
+13. ExecutorProcess waits for a new job from ComponentServer.
+If it does not receive a job before the configured timeout, it will exit.